bediger4000/squava/README.md

 There are some configurations it should avoid, but doesn't.
 Two adjacent marks flanked by empty cells means that player cannot play either of the empty cells without losing.
-It should probably take this into account.
+Only `squavathr`, the multi-threaded version, takes this into account.

 Other than tic-tac-toe, where it's feasible to check the entire game tree on every move, this is the first static valuation function I've written